jeswin/mac2linux/Karabiner.md

 To compile your edits, you need to install `deno` first (with `brew install deno`), and then run `./build-karabiner.sh <distro>`.

 Compilation will generate a karabiner config file located at `<distro>/mac2linux.json`.

+## Reducing Screen Transitions and Animations

+MacOS screen transitions are slow, and get in the way.
+Thankfully you can turn it off as follows.

+- Open System Preferences -> Accessibility
+  - Display
+  - Check Reduce Motion